Pakse (ປາກເຊ), the gateway to southern Laos, sits at the confluence of the Mekong and the Sedone river.

 This capital city of the province of Champasak is Southern Laos’ trade and transportation hub, connecting with Bangkok to the west, Da Nang to the east and Phnom Penh to the south.
-At first sight, Pakse seems to be simply a gateway to other places, but there is more to it than meets the eye.
+It is also the 2nd most populous district in the country.
+For those traveling further south, Pakse serves as a gateway to more Southern Laos destinations.

 Why not rent a bicycle and follow some of the proposed routes in and around Pakse?
 Or simply take a tuk tuk up the hill to the big golden Buddha at “Wat Phou Salao” for a stunning view over the Mekong and the town.
 The light is particularly beautiful in the late afternoon hours, not only from the mountain, but also from one of the boat restaurants on the Mekong River or from a rooftop, where you are able to have dinner or just a drink as you watch the sun go down.